 “What, then, shall we say in response to these things?
 If God is for us, who can be against us?”
 Romans 8:31

-This verse offers incredible encouragement to Christians on this side of heaven.
-Though we face trails, difficulties, and suffering this verse reminds us that God is with us and for us.
-The meaning of Romans 8:31 is one that we should hang on to.
+This verse serves as a declaration of confidence in God and offers incredible encouragement to Christians on this side of heaven.
+Though we face trials, difficulties, and suffering this verse reminds us that God is with us and for us.
+The Romans 8:31 meaning points us to the hope we have in Christ.

-However, we often forget this powerful truth when we are faced with life’s challenges.
-I think this verse deserves a closer look.
-If you spend a few minutes reading and dwelling on this passage I believe your life and faith will be encouraged.
-Let’s dive into the Romans 8:31 meaning.
+This verse deserves a closer look.
+I believe if you spend a few minutes reading and dwelling on this passage your life and faith will be encouraged.

 The Context Of Romans 8:31